 [IMPORTANT: This is a Registered Report Stage 1 before data collection.
 Written in past tense as a template to simulate what the final manuscript will look like.
 No pre-registration or data collection have been conducted.]

-Shame and guilt are unpleasant emotions associated with negative evaluations of oneself.
-Smith et al. (2002) demonstrated that shame and guilt are distinct and impacted differently by exposure: exposure had greater impact on shame than on guilt.
+Shame and guilt are unpleasant self-conscious emotions associated with negative evaluations of oneself or one’s behavior.
+Smith et al. (2002) demonstrated that shame and guilt are distinct and are impacted differently by public exposure, that is, the (potential) exposure to disapproving appraisals of one’s misdeeds by others.
+The impact of public exposure (compared to no exposure) was greater for feelings of shame than for feelings of guilt.
 We conducted a direct replication of Smith et al. (2002)’s Study 1 and found that exposure […] feelings of shame and guilt (effect sizes and confidence intervals).
 Our results suggest that …

 Keywords: shame, guilt, public exposure, moral beliefs, replication, registered report